chengkaiyang2025/Summer-2025-ECE-597-Group11/SecurityAnalysis.md

 Based on the usage and design of this web application, we will focus on how confidentiality, integrity, and availability, the three pillars of cyber security.
 Each vulnerability will be discussed based on the nature of this tool to see if it poses a threat to the application.
 We will also discuss criticality (impact + likelihood) of these vulnerabilities and how they can be exploit in practice.

 ### Methodology
-Our approach combines traditional web‑app testing and ML‑specific threat modeling.
+Our approach combines traditional web‑app testing and ML‑specific threat modeling. (mostly static?)
 This structured methodology ensures comprehensive coverage of both classic web vulnerabilities and emerging risks in machine‑learning‑driven applications.

 ## System Overview
 ### Architecture Diagram
-- Brief diagram or description of components (data inputs, processing pipeline, classification engine, user interface, storage).
+(data inputs, processing pipeline, classification engine, user interface, storage).

 ### Key Technologies & Dependencies
-- ML model(s), libraries, deployment platform (e.g. Flask + scikit‑learn, AWS Lambda, etc.).
+Machine Learning Models including: Logistic Regression, Naive Bayes, SVM, and Random Forest; Develped on Jupter Notebook using Python, Depolyed using AWS.
 ### Data Flow
-user input raw email content through website in text. the punctuations will be removed for better analysis on word distributions.  (- How email/text enters the system, is preprocessed, classified, and logged.
+A user (no login required) pastes raw email text into the web form, after which the application normalizes it (e.g., strips punctuation and tokenizes words) and vectorizes the tokens with the pre‑built Bag‑of‑Words / TF‑IDF model for the selected classifier (Logistic Regression, Naive Bayes, SVM, or Random Forest).
+The chosen static model then produces a spam / ham (non‑spam) label and currently a confidence score plus indicative tokens for explanation, which is returned in the response.
+The email content provided by users is neither stored or used in retraining, but processed only in memory for the current classification and then discarded.

+seperate into:
+website security analysis
+ML model security analysis
+If we were to make it an API or extension, what should possible risks should we be aware of.

 ## Security Analysis

+Website

+Possible injection?
 ### Threat Model
 - **Actors**: malicious users, adversarial ML attackers, insider threats
 - **Assets**: model weights, email content, user metadata